 NAQT is thrilled to have LetterOne as the presenting sponsor of the 2019 IPNCT (as well as the 2019 ICT and the 2019 HSNCT).
 LetterOne is a partnership of successful entrepreneurs and former CEOs aiming to create one of the world’s pre-eminent international investment firms.
-LetterOne believes quiz bowl encourages the team-based, innovative thinking that is valuable to the next generation of business leaders in the face of a new industrial revolution in which social media, robotics, 3D manufacturing, artificial intelligence, and new trade corridors are altering the landscape.
+LetterOne believes quiz bowl encourages the innovative thinking that is valuable to the next generation of business leaders in the face of a new industrial revolution in which social media, robotics, 3D manufacturing, artificial intelligence, and new trade corridors are altering the landscape.

 This schedule is final.

 |7:00 – 9:30 p.m.||Player check-in||Atrium||Lobby Level|

 |7:00 – 7:55 a.m.||Secondary player check-in||Rosemont Ballroom foyer||Entry Level|

 |7:45 – 8:15 a.m.||Staff meeting||Vienna||International Level|

 |8:00 – 8:15 a.m.||Player meeting||Rosemont Ballroom AB||Entry Level|

 |8:30 – 11:15 a.m.||Group matches (rounds 1–3)||Meeting rooms|

 |11:15 a.m. – 12:15 p.m.||High school lunch||O'H American Grill||Lobby Level|